WORKING

 installment debt, materialistic life-style, "keeping up with

-and other factors have gone into the labor
+the Joneses," and other factors have gone into the labor

 market.
 In such cases, the child or children either become